-Kingdom.
-And it's also happened, albeit to a lesser extent, in countries with economic systems very different from ours, like Denmark and Sweden.8
+We're not the only country experiencing these trends.
+Inequality has increased in countries with economic systems similar to ours, like the United Kingdom.
+And it's also happened, albeit to a lesser extent, in countries with economic systems very different from ours, like Denmark and Sweden (see the World Inequality Database).

 A range of structural factors have contributed to the worldwide increases in inequality we observe.
-These include automation, growing demand for college-educated workers, and globalized labor, product, and capital markets.9
+These include automation, growing demand for college-educated workers, and globalized labor, product, and capital markets (see, for example, Autor 2019; Nolan, Richiardi, and Valenzuela 2019; and Dabla-Norris et al. 2015).